SkyTrain (Vancouver) rolling stock: UTDC ICTS Mark I

-The original fleet consists of 12 m lightweight Mark I ICTS cars from Urban Transportation Development Corporation, similar to those still used today by Line 3 Scarborough in Toronto and the Detroit People Mover.
+The original fleet consists of 12 m lightweight Mark I ICTS cars from Urban Transportation Development Corporation, similar to those used by Line 3 Scarborough in Toronto (until its closure in July 2023) and the Detroit People Mover.
 Mark I vehicles are composed of mated pairs and normally run as six-car trains, but can also be run in two- and four-car configurations.
 The maximum based on station platform lengths is a six-car configuration, totaling 72 m The SkyTrain fleet currently includes 150 Mark I trains.
 These trains have side-facing seats; red, white, and blue interiors; and two doors per car.
 However, some repainted units feature only blue and white interiors.

 Each Mark I car has 36 seats and a capacity of 80 passengers.
 Mark I trains have spaces dedicated for wheelchair users, bicycles, and strollers.

-The Mark I ICTS cars built between 1984 and 1986 for the first/1985 phase of the Expo Line featured two end-doors, one at the front and back of each car.
+The Mark I ICTS cars built between 1984 and 1986 for the first phase of the Expo Line featured two end-doors, one at the front and back of each car.
 The back side of each car had sections painted in black.
 These trains were different from the test train couple used during the ICTS testing in 1983.
 There are a total of 150 Mark I cars: 114 dating from 1984–1986, which have run an average of more than 3.2 million km apiece; 16 added in 1991 for the Scott Road extension; and 20 added in 1994 for the King George extension.

 In 1991, additional Mark I ICTS cars were purchased.
 These newer cars featured no end doors, and the back side was not coloured black.
 The ends of each car had no doors; instead, the windows were slightly enlarged and the front was equipped with an electric motor driven windshield wiper.
 Trains include a fold-down seat near the front ends that permit a rider a view of the tracks from the end car.

 When the 1984/86 fleet of ICTS cars were introduced, floors were carpet-lined, intended as a way to showcase SkyTrain as an elegant world class system.
 However, as maintaining the carpets proved difficult and sanitation issues quickly became a concern, they were replaced with wax flooring in mid-1992.
 The Expo fleet of trains also initially equipped with passenger-initiated door buttons, meaning that individual door sets only opened at the push of a button when passengers wished to get on or off at a particular station.
 The buttons were removed between 1989 and 1991, due in large part to passenger confusion as to how to properly use the buttons as well as doors jamming, thus leading to the issue of frequent system-wide or area-specific delays.